 Born Batley Carr, Yorkshire, 6th March 1950: ordained Priest on 19th July 1975 by Bishop William Gordon Wheeler; ordained Auxiliary Bishop of Westminster by Cardinal Cormac Murphy-O’Connor 10th May 2001; appointed Co-adjutor Bishop of Leeds with Right of Succession on 16th July 2002; and upon Bishop Konstant’s retirement on 7th April 2004 became the ninth Bishop of Leeds.
-Appointed Secretary of the Congregation of Divine Worship and Discipline of the Sacraments and raised to Archbishop on 26th June 2012.
-With the title Archbishop, Bishop Emeritus of Leeds.
+Appointed Secretary of the Congregation for Divine Worship and Discipline of the Sacraments on 26th June 2012 and raised to Archbishop, with the title Archbishop, Bishop Emeritus of Leeds.

-Bishop Arthur Roche, STB, STL was born in Batley, West Yorkshire on 6th March 1950, the youngest child of the late Arthur and Frances Roche.
-The bishop’s elder brother, Brian died at an early age, killed while on military service in the Far East; his married sister, Margaret, lives in the Leeds Diocese.
-Bishop Roche was educated at St Joseph’s Primary School, Batley Carr, St John Fisher High School, Dewsbury and Christleton Hall, near Chester before he embarked on his studies for the priesthood in 1969.
+Archbishop Arthur Roche, STB, STL was born in Batley, West Yorkshire on 6th March 1950, the youngest child of the late Arthur and Frances Roche; his elder brother, Brian died at an early age, killed while on military service in the Far East, while his married sister, Margaret, lives in West Yorkshire.
+Archbishop Roche was educated at St Joseph’s Primary School, Batley Carr, St John Fisher High School, Dewsbury and Christleton Hall, near Chester before he embarked on his studies for the priesthood in 1969.
 He spent the next six years in Spain, at St Alban’s College, Valladolid, during which time he obtained a degree in theology from the University of Comillas.
 He was ordained priest for the Diocese of Leeds by Bishop William Gordon Wheeler at St Joseph’s, Batley Carr on 19th July 1975.

 In August 1975 Fr Roche became assistant priest in the parish of Holy Rood, Barnsley.
 At the beginning of 1978 he moved to Bishop’s House, Thorner on his appointment as Secretary to Bishop Wheeler.
 He also became chaplain to St John Bosco School, Leeds and in 1979 he was appointed Vice-Chancellor of the Diocese.
 From 1981-86 he edited the annual Leeds Diocesan Directory.
-In February 1982 he assumed responsibility for organising the Papal Visit to York in May of that year.
-With the completion of this assignment in the late summer of 1982 he joined the staff at St Anne’s Cathedral, Leeds, where he remained for the next six-and-a-half years.
+In February 1982 he assumed responsibility for organising the Visit of Pope St John Paul II to York in May of that year.
+With the completion of this assignment in the late summer of 1982 he joined the staff at Leeds Cathedral, where he remained for the next six-and-a-half years.

-On 12th April 2001, he was appointed Auxiliary Bishop to Cardinal Cormac Murphy-O’Connor and he was given the Titular See of Rusticiana.
-His Episcopal ordination took place in Westminster on 10th May 2001.
+On 12th April 2001, he was appointed to the See of Westminster as Auxiliary Bishop to Cardinal Cormac Murphy-O’Connor and was given the Titular See of Rusticiana.
+His Episcopal Ordination took place at Westminster Cathedral on 10th May 2001.